inflation, interest rates, retirement, risk management

 While the planet is undergoing profound challenges due to climate change, investment professionals tend to not appreciate the connections to fossil fuel companies and their role in the crisis.
 Meanwhile, many investors of all age brackets do see the connection and are demanding better options for their investments.
 (1)

 My work focuses on helping clients divest from fossil fuel companies, and the companies that support climate destruction.
-In doing so my goal is 3-fold; 1) to avoid the risks associated with sunken assets in the fossil fuel industry, 2) invest in companies that benefit from the economy becoming “decarbonized”, and 3) managing macroeconomic risk that is generated by the transition.
-This approach has typically outperformed comparable indexes over the past 10 years.
+In doing so my goal is 3-fold; 1) to attempt to avoid the risks associated with sunken assets in the fossil fuel industry, 2) invest in companies that benefit from the economy becoming “decarbonized”, and 3) managing macroeconomic risk that is generated by the transition.

 Continue reading “A Unique Investment Approach”